totem-tech/documentation/crowdfund-docs/regulation.md

 In this section we detail the two most important considerations; the so-called **"Howey Test"** and **Know Your Customer (KYC) and Anti-Money Laundering (AML) Compliance** in relation to the Crowdfunding.

-In addition as the Live Accounting Association, based in Switzerland is administering the Crowdfunding and must follow the Swiss Financial Market's Authority Guidance which is outlined below.
+In addition as the Live Accounting Association (Swiss Verein in formation), based in Switzerland is administering the Crowdfunding and must follow the Swiss Financial Market's Authority Guidance which is outlined below.

 ---